Chart Color Schemes

 West Beach's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-West Beach demonstrates excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
-Approximately 63% of West Beach's total population (976 people) has private health cover, compared to the national average of 55.3%.
+West Beach shows excellent health outcomes with a very low prevalence of common health conditions across all ages.
+Approximately 63% of its total population of 960 have private health cover, compared to the national average of 55.7%.

 The most prevalent medical conditions are asthma and arthritis, affecting 7.3% and 7.2% of residents respectively.
-A significant majority, 72.7%, report having no medical ailments, contrasting with the Rest of WA's 0% figure for this category.
-West Beach has a senior population (aged 65 and over) comprising 19.7% of its residents (304 people), with seniors exhibiting strong health outcomes that align closely with those of the general population.
+72.7% of residents report being completely free from medical ailments, contrasting with 0% in the rest of WA.
+West Beach has 19.7% of its population aged 65 and over (299 people), with seniors exhibiting strong health outcomes, largely matching the general population's profile.

 Frequently Asked Questions - Health